-The first section of the AP Environmental Science exam1 lasts 90 minutes, and consists of 80 multiple-choice questions.
-These questions may appear standalone or in sets.
-Section I is worth 60% of your final exam score.
-This is a large percentage, but if you know how to approach the different kinds of MCQs the exam will throw at you, you’ll be able to pass this section with flying colors.
+The first section of the AP® Environmental Science exam lasts 1 hour and 30 minutes and consists of 80 multiple-choice questions.
+These questions may appear either as standalone items or in sets.
+Section 1 counts for 60% of your final exam score.
+You can pass this section if you know how to approach the different kinds of MCQs on the exam.

-The following is a list of all the AP Environmental Science MCQ types you will encounter on Section I of the AP Environmental Science exam:
+The following is a list of all the AP Environmental Science MCQ types you will encounter on Section 1 of the exam:

 - Simple text-based questions